No-Fault Insurance: What It Means for Auto Coverage in Your State

 However, if the accident was determined to be the other party’s fault, you would pursue recovery from the other driver’s insurance company.

 But let’s say you live in Massachusetts, which is a no-fault state with an $8,000 monetary threshold.

 If the total medical costs you incur are $20,000, you would first pursue $8,000 against your own insurance company.
 But because the damages exceed the $8,000 monetary threshold, you can pursue the at-fault driver for the balance of $12,000.

-What No-fault Means when Choosing Your Car Insurance
+What No-Fault Means for Your Car Insurance

 As with any auto insurance policy, the cost of your premium will always be based on your driving record, where you live, credit score, age, and gender.

 Unfortunately, the cost of PIP may be out of your control, as states set certain limits on coverage and how much you’ll be required to carry in order to operate on the road.

 If you live in a no-fault state, we strongly recommend carrying more PIP protection than the required minimum.
 Having a higher limit will offer you more coverage in the event of an accident that results in injuries.